hersey-nageye/infrablog-deploy/README.md

-# Infra Deploy - WordPress Deployment with Terraform and GitHub Actions
+# InfraBlog Deploy - WordPress Deployment with Terraform and GitHub Actions

 This project demonstrates how to deploy a WordPress website on AWS EC2 using Infrastructure as Code (IaC) with [Terraform](https://www.terraform.io/) and automate the deployment process using [GitHub Actions](https://docs.github.com/en/actions).